Ravilochan/StaTwig_Cart_Service/frontend/README.md

 # Cart_service_Frontend
 This is Service which enables User's to add Ideas and store them in cart.
-To Checkout & but that Idea.
-This is just a phase before paying/buying for an Idea.
+To Checkout ideas a phase before paying/buying for an Idea.
 A User can add an available IDea to the cart and proceed to Checkout.

 This Service Frontend is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).